 - understanding of the actor’s contribution to ensemble and performance

-- how you approach work on a scene with fellow actors
+- how you approach work with fellow actors

 - level of maturity shown

 - ability to learn from and contribute to the course

 In exceptional circumstances you may be invited to a recall audition.
 If this is the case we will endeavour to supply an opportunity as close as possible to your first audition.